 Nailing your messaging starts with understanding your customers and the challenges they face that bring them to you, then articulating your value in the same language your customers use to describe their challenges.

 Messaging includes your company tagline or slogan, your value proposition, and the benefits of your offering.

 According to a recent State of Competitive Intelligence Report, researchers found that 94% of businesses are looking more closely at competitive intelligence (CI) than ever before.

-They’re tracking what others in their industry do well and matching customer expectations.
-CI also helps you find holes in their strategy so you can fulfill consumer needs.
+They’re tracking what others in their industry do well and finding holes in their strategy so they can take advantage of that opportunity to fulfill consumer needs.

 - Logo – where to use it, sizing, positioning, etc.

 - Typography – preferred fonts, sizes, and placement

 - Messaging pillars